 - Demographic Trends: What are some of the key trends you see?
 There are many, but let’s look at a few to get started:

 - An aging U.S. population: Their needs and wants will be many: healthcare, housing, finances and travel to name just a few.

 - A much more diversified population: Hispanics are now 17% of the population and growing.
 Asian Americans are now close to 6% and are also one of the most affluent groups in the country.
 What do these groups need and want?
-What kind of foods, groceries, restaurants, medicines and health clubs are needed to support their needs and wants?
+What kind of foods, groceries, restaurants, medicines and health clubs, and services related to CBD and Fitness are needed to support their needs and wants?

 - Perceptions / Beliefs: There are people who believe that being a vegetarian or even a vegan is the best diet.
 Others feel strongly that a low carbohydrate diet is the way to go.
 Understand that each of these areas is rife for adding value in the form of a product or service.

 - Things that just don’t make sense: iTunes was the answer to not being forced to buy an entire album when you only wanted a few songs.
 I discovered a new company called Clear (Clearme.com) whose slogan warmed my heart: “Travel Better.
 Faster.
 Smarter.
 Skip the line and get to your gate in half the time.”
 As soon as the service becomes available in Chicago, I will sign up.